arjunjvr/second/README.md

 # second
-Second It is a second branch bro
+Second It is a Main branch bro